 Avoid any kind of wishy-washy qualifying language in your graduate school essays.
 Your tone needs to be forceful and confident, like an expert’s.
 You are pursuing a graduate degree after all—trust your abilities!
 Remove words like “could be,” “might be,” “perhaps,” “maybe,” etc. from your work when you proofread.
-Go through scholarly business articles and/or other students’ essays to work on your proofreading abilities, and highlight phrases that particularly stand out to you as impressive, well-wrought, and cogent.
+Go through scholarly business articles and/or other students’ essays to work on your proofreading abilities and highlight phrases that particularly stand out to you as impressive, well-wrought, and cogent.
 Make a list of your favorites and try to incorporate them when appropriate in your own essays.
-Don’t shoehorn them in if the specific assignment really doesn’t call for it, but the act of even researching and putting together such a list will really get you headed in the right direction!
+Don’t shoehorn them in if the specific assignment really doesn’t call for it, but the act of even researching and putting together such a list will really get you headed in the right direction.

-Avoid unnecessary first person tense
+2. Avoid unnecessary first person tense

 There’s no easier way to sound less self-assured than to pepper your thesis papers with “I think” and “I believe.”
 Of course you believe it, you’re the one writing the essay after all!
 Referring to yourself does not add anything generally, and mainly distracts the reader from your argument.
 Keep the focus on the points you are trying to make.
 If you would like to use an example incident from your own life, find a scholarly way of incorporating it, and don’t let your tone become too casual.

-Use strong transitions
+3. Use strong transitions

-Control your sentence structure
+4. Control your sentence structure

 Longer isn’t always better.
 Remember how you could procrastinate as a college freshman and stay up all night writing your term papers?
-Don’t take those bad habits into graduate school!
+Don’t take those bad habits into grad school!
 Be wary of your sentence structure meandering out of your control and getting wordy, redundant, or just plain pedantic.
 Don’t get so lost in the description of your examples and primary sources that you forget to clarify how they support your theses.
 It’s better to be succinct and clear than to prove you have an extensive vocabulary and lose sight of your argument.